Call option valuation: Black-Scholes vs. Monte Carlo

-In this post, we will tackle the valuation of a call option using two methods: a closed-form formula and a stochastic model.
+In this post, we will tackle the valuation of call and put options using two methods: a closed-form formula and a stochastic model.
 Options are a type of financial instrument that give their owner the right, but not the obligation, to buy or sell an asset at a predetermined price within a certain period.
-Here, we'll focus on a call option, which is a type of option allowing the holder to purchase the asset at a specific price (known as the strike price) before the option expires.
-Call options are commonly used in financial markets to bet on the potential increase in an asset's value.
+A call option allows the holder to purchase the asset at a specific price (known as the strike price) before the option expires, while a put option grants the holder the right to sell the asset at the strike price before expiry.
+Call options are commonly used to bet on an asset's price increase, whereas put options are often used to hedge against price declines or speculate on downward movements.

 The valuation of options can be quite complex because it involves forecasting how the price of the underlying asset might change over time.
 Several factors influence an option's value, including the current price of the asset, the strike price, time remaining until expiry, interest rates, and the volatility of the asset's price.

-We'll use two popular methods to assess the option's value: the Black-Scholes closed-form formula and a stochastic model.
-After calculating the option's value using each approach, we'll compare the results to see if they align or if they produce differing valuations.
+We'll use two popular methods to assess the value of both call and put options: the Black-Scholes closed-form formula and a stochastic model.
+After calculating the option values using each approach, we'll compare the results to see if they align or if they produce differing valuations.

 List of content: